Tour the Communities of Searcy County

 The Gilbert General Store, built in 1901, is listed on the National Register of Historic Places under the name Mays Store.
 The community was founded in 1902, when the Missouri & North Arknasas Railroad was built.
 Gilbert was a hub for commerce.
 Cotton, logs, ore and grain came by rail.
 The railroad tracks were removed and sold as scrap, after the railroad ceased operation in 1946, but there are still signs of where the old tracks lay.
 The former rail bed is now a hiking route along the river.

 Today, Gilbert contains homes, guest houses, cabin rentals, a fabulous RV park, and camping facilities.
 The Gilbert General Store is still in operation, a short walk from the river, providing supplies, and hunting and fishing licenses.
-Check out the snack bar at the Gravel Bar Pavilion.
+Check out the live music and snack bar at Ben's Place!
 Gilbert welcomes visitors to stay a day, a week, or even a lifetime!
 Remember: You may leave Gilbert, but Gilbert will never leave you!